Maternal-Fetal Medicine Fellows

 2018

-Dr Dude joined Northwestern University Feinberg School of Medicine in July 2015 after completing her residency at University of Illinois at Chicago, Chicago, IL.
+Dr. Dude joined Northwestern University Feinberg School of Medicine in July 2015 after completing her residency at University of Illinois at Chicago, Chicago, IL.
 Her special interest are clinical obstetrics and preterm labor.
 Her thesis and research interest during fellowship focused on the Inter-delivery weight gain and risk of cesarean delivery following prior vaginal birth.
-Dr. Dude completed her fellowship in 2018 and has joined the MFM faculty at the University Of Chicago, Dept of Obstetrics and Gynecology in Chicago, IL.
+Dr. Dude completed her fellowship in 2018 and has joined the MFM faculty as an Assistant Professor at the University Of North Carolina, Dept of Obstetrics and Gynecology in Chapel Hill, NC.